About the Book

 Anyone entering a Tax Court case who can’t answer those questions and many more is walking into an ax fight without an ax.

-On Your Own in Tax Court distills 15 years of study and five years of Tax Court litigation into a handy reference for all phases of a Tax Court case.
+On Your Own in Tax Court distills 15 years of study and over ten years of Tax Court litigation into a handy reference for all phases of a Tax Court case.

 It does not contain legal advice.
 The author is not a lawyer.